OptivClearShark/Lincoln/README.md

 ## ✨ What’s Inside

-- 🧰 Packer: Creates an AL2023 AMI with SSM Agent pre-installed (Splunk steps included but commented for opt-in).
+- 🧰 Packer: Builds an AL2023 AMI with SSM Agent and Splunk installed by default (override `splunk_wget_url` to disable).
+Root EBS for the AMI is 128 GB gp3.
-- 🏗️ Terraform: Provisions a VPC across 2 AZs, public/private subnets, IGW, NAT Gateways, IAM role/profile for SSM, security groups, and an EC2 instance in a private subnet.
+- 🏗️ Terraform: Provisions a VPC across 2 AZs, public/private subnets, IGW, NAT Gateways, IAM role/profile for SSM, security groups, and one or more EC2 instances in private subnets.
 - 🔐 Access: Connect via AWS Systems Manager Session Manager (through NAT — no public IPs required).

 ## 🗺️ Architecture (High Level)